-The essence of an installment loan is consistency.
-You can expect to pay the same amount on the same date every month.
-In rare cases, such as a mortgage on a house, the interest rate of an installment loan can be variable.
-If your interest changes during the course of your loan, your monthly payment may go up or down.
+Installment loans are consistent; you can expect to pay the same amount monthly.
+In rare cases, such as a mortgage, the interest rate of an installment loan can be variable.
+If your interest changes during your loan, your monthly payment may go up or down.

-Installment credit can be issued in a period of months or years, depending on the loan amount and the terms of the loan.
-The interest rate on your loan typically depends on your credit and the length of the loan.
+Installment credit can be issued in months or years, depending on the loan amount and the terms of the loan.
+The interest rate typically depends on your credit and the length of the loan.
 Longer loan terms are usually paired with higher interest rates, though they offer lower monthly payments thanks to a lengthier repayment period.

-Here’s an example of a simple installment loan:
+Here’s an example of how a simple installment loan works.

 Common types of installment loans

-Mortgages are a popular type of installment loan.
-Mortgage loans are commonly are commonly issued over 15- or 30-year periods, and the interest rate typically climbs the longer the loan term.
-Another popular installment loan for mortgages is the 5-year adjustable-rate mortgage (ARM), in which the interest rate can change after 5 years.
+Mortgage loans are commonly issued over 15- or 30-year periods, with a higher interest rate for longer loan terms.
+Another popular mortgage installment loan is the five-year adjustable-rate mortgage (ARM), in which the interest rate can change after five years.

-Student loans are installment loans that can be issued federally or privately.
+Student loans are installment loans issued federally or privately to cover education expenses.
 Typically, students have 10 years (sometimes longer) to pay back federal student loans.
-If the installment loan is acquired privately, interest rates and loan terms can vary greatly.
+Interest rates and loan terms vary if the installment loan is acquired privately.

-Auto installment loans are, on average, much shorter than mortgages or student loans.
-Installments are usually paid anywhere from 12 to 96 months.
-And like a mortgage, the interest is usually higher if your loan term is longer.
-A longer loan works out to a lower monthly payment, but you pay more for your vehicle when you account for total interest paid.
+Car loans are, on average, much shorter than mortgages or student loans.
+Installments are usually paid anywhere from 12 to 84 months.
+Like a mortgage, the interest is generally higher if your loan term is longer.
+A longer loan leads to a lower monthly payment, but you pay more for your vehicle when you account for the total interest paid.

 Most personal loans also fall into the installment loan category.
 Depending on the borrower and the terms of repayment, personal loans can have a wide range of interest rates (from 3% to 36% as of August 2022).
-Online loans available to those that need money urgently have become increasingly popular, but they come with a hefty price tag and an assortment of hidden fees.
+Online loans available to those that need money urgently have become increasingly popular, but they can come with a hefty price tag and an assortment of hidden fees.